 VILLAGE MEMBER STORIES

-How long have you lived on the Seacoast and where are you from originally?
+How long have you lived on the Seacoast?

-What aspects of being a Village member do you find most appealing?
+What aspects of the Village are you most interested in?

-Read more member stories by clicking on the images below.
+Read more member stories by clicking on the names below.